MassimilianoBiancucci/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 }
 ```

-List of the structure used for the mask recostruction:
+List of the values used for the mask recostruction:

 - **size**:         list of the mask dimensions
   - **height**:     height of the image